narenkram/steadfast-monorepo/readme.md

 ### `Step 4`: Stop

 - To `Stop` simply close the opened command prompt windows.
-- Or Press any key to stop the app and api.
+- Or Press any key to stop the app, api and websocket.